Just Wanna Rock: Reception

 The music video for "Just Wanna Rock" received positive reception.
 For XXL, C. Vernon Coleman II wrote that the video "matches the energy of the uptempo New Jersey club vibes of the vigorous single.
 With stunning CGI effects, heart-pumping dance sequences and a more than likely unauthorized street scene featuring thousands of extras, the vigor is unmatched."
 McCafferty lauded the visuals as "a seamless fusion of sci-fi and club chaos", writing that both the song and its video "catches listeners in an endless loop."
 It won Video of the Year at the 2023 XXL Awards.

+In other media

+During the entirety of her Renaissance World Tour, Beyoncé incorporated "Just Wanna Rock" during a dance break while performing "Diva".
+The song was used in the first trailer for the 2023 DC Extended Universe film Blue Beetle.